akka/akka/akka-docs/rst/scala/routing.rst

 Dynamically Resizable Pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-All pools can be used with a fixed number of routees or with a resize strategy to adjust the number of routees dynamically.
+Most pools can be used with a fixed number of routees or with a resize strategy to adjust the number of routees dynamically.

 Pool with resizer defined in configuration: